 I have experience in real-time outbreak analysis from the 2009 H1N1 flu pandemic (2009), the MERS outbreak (2014), the West African Ebola outbreak (2014 - 2016) and the Yellow Fever outbreak in Angola (2016).
 In fact, alongside a good dozen other researchers at Imperial College, I am member of the WHO Ebola Response Team, and we have contributed to situational awareness and informed outbreak response through over 70 reports sent to WHO and partners which are based on rigorous data analysis in real time.

 VECTOR BORNE DISEASES

 I am interested in the influence of climatic and environmental factors on disease transmission.
 These factors strongly affect the dynamics of vector borne diseases due to the dependence of the vectors on climate.
-I have worked on Malaria and Yellow Fever and am collaborating with the WHO and the GAVI Alliance on estimating the disease burden of Yellow Fever and the impact of vaccination across Africa – the first such estimates in 20 years, with much richer spatial structure than the previous estimates and a rigorous assessment of the inherent uncertainty.
-I am PI on a grant from the BMGF funding a post-doc to perform model refinement and update the vaccine impact estimates which are used by GAVI in their vaccine investment strategy.
+I have worked on Malaria and Yellow Fever and am collaborating with the WHO and the Gavi on estimating the disease burden of Yellow Fever and the impact of vaccination across Africa – the first such estimates in 20 years, with much richer spatial structure than the previous estimates and a rigorous assessment of the inherent uncertainty.

 et al., Economic impact of vaccination against 10 vaccine‐preventable diseases across 73 low‐ and middle‐income countries supported by Gavi, 2001‐2020, Bulletin of the World Health Organization, ISSN:1564-0604